 3. Give Generously

 We give the money right there at the table amidst the dripping syrup and bacon crumbs.
-We let the kids get involved with writing the check, clicking “Send Payment,” or dropping it in the offering basket at church.
+Also, we let the kids get involved with writing the check, clicking “Send Payment,” or dropping it in the offering basket at church.
 We want them to have a strong sense of ownership in this gift-giving.
 They are making a sacrifice, denying themselves, in order to give.
 And as our pastor, Matt Mason, says, “Generosity demonstrates that the gospel story is sinking in.”

 Cancelling Christmas gifts may not be the way you choose to be generous.
 My intent here is not to shine a light on our choice, but to inspire you to consider your approach to gifts in your own family.
 It’s all in how you explain it, how you speak of your intentions.
 The point is the choice to sacrificially give in the name of Jesus.